MichaelDesantis/async_code_review/README.md

 * And if they haven't seen Phil Roberts Explanation yet, send them this video = https://www.youtube.com/watch?v=8aGhZQkoFbQ

-* Let's talk about the callstack and event queue!
+* Let's talk about the callstack and callback queue!
 Open 01_callstack.js Walk the students through!

-* You should know, the event loop in Node.js has a few minor differences than the event loop in Google Chrome.
+* Callback queue =/= event loop!
+You should also know, the event loop in Node.js has a few minor differences than the event loop in Google Chrome.
 Node.js also has a slightly larger API for handling and dealing with event timing.
 (We'll dive into this a little later)

+* The event loop is capable of so much more too, here is more reading on 'event driven' programming for later = http://nodesource.com/blog/understanding-the-nodejs-event-loop/ also https://medium.freecodecamp.org/understanding-node-js-event-driven-architecture-223292fcbc2d

 ### 02. Functions as arguments.